 There is something for everyone at the Vita Vite Downtown.
 The patio has a porch swing and a variety of seating options for whatever your mood is that day.
 The interior is also worth a look because of the amazing art gallery and plush couches to curl up on.
 Be sure to get the pimento cheese (it’s from Winston-Salem!) or the burrata.

-Whiskey Kitchen is one of my favorite spots to meet up with friends or for a date night with David.
+Whiskey Kitchen is a fun spot to meet up with friends or for a date night with David.
 Their oysters are some of the best in Raleigh and I love sitting outside with the market lights and the fresh roses all around.